NorSC/supervisor-search/_supervisors/ammar-belatreche.md

   - Python
 additional_details: >-
-  Dr. Ammar Belatreche is an Associate Professor in Computer Science and is a member of the Intelligent Systems Research Group (ISRG) within the Department of Computer and Information Sciences, Northumbria University.
+  Dr. Ammar Belatreche is an Associate Professor in Computer Science and is a member of the Intelligent Systems Research Group (ISRG), Department of Computer and Information Sciences, Northumbria University.
 He has extensive experience across academic and R&D in the areas of bio-inspired intelligent systems, machine learning, quantum computing based machine learning, face detection and recognition, structured and unstructured data analytics, capital markets engineering, image processing and understanding, medical imaging diagnosis.

   **Suggested topics for supervision:**